Last modified: Aug 14, 2024

 ADAS systems use car radar sensors for various applications, including collision avoidance, adaptive cruise control, and blind spot detection.

-Radar stands for “Radio Detection and Ranging” and is a sensing technology that uses radio waves to detect the presence and location of objects.
+Radar, short for “Radio Detection and Ranging,” is a sensing technology that uses radio waves to detect the presence and location of objects.

 Radar sensor

 Manufacturers typically place radar sensors on the vehicle’s front, rear, and sides.
-The sensors emit radio waves, which bounce off nearby objects and return to the sensor.
-By measuring the time it takes for the radio waves to travel to and from an object, radar sensors can determine the distance and speed of the object.
+These sensors emit radio waves that bounce off nearby objects and return to the sensor.
+By measuring the time it takes for the radio waves to travel to and from an object, radar sensors can determine the object’s distance and speed.

 Radar sensor location rear Audi e-tron GT